Zacks Premium Review

 These screens are unique in that they incorporate proprietary data.

 Unfortunately, you can’t directly edit each premium screen – but Zacks does provide you with the filters used so you can recreate it and modify it manually in the stock screener.
-Also, while Zacks offers the ability to run a backtest on the premium screens, this requires an additional subscription to the company’s Research Wizard software that is separate from Zacks Premium.
+Also, while Zacks offers the ability to run a backtest on the premium screens, this requires an additional subscription to the company’s Research Wizard software, which is separate from Zacks Premium.

 Zacks Premium has a few modules that set it apart from the stock research and stock picking competition.
 Most notably, the Earnings ESP Filter is unique to Zacks Premium and can be a very valuable tool for aggressive short-term traders.

 For long-term traders and less experienced traders, the style scores can be very informative compared to other stock research platforms.
 But the real power of the style scores is in the premium screens, which are pre-defined to make it easy to get new, actionable trade ideas for a specific style of stock.

 While the majority of the Zacks Premium platform is built around the #1 Rank List, this is one of its least unique offerings.
 It is essentially a stock recommendation tool similar to Stansberry Research or Action Alerts Plus, and the sheer number of stocks added each day makes it harder to use than those systems.